-Join Gerry O'Brien for an in-depth discussion in this video Using generics, part of Up and Running with C#.
+Join Gerry O'Brien for an in-depth discussion in this video Using generics, part of Learning C#.

 In version 2.0 of C#, Microsoft introduced something known as Generics.…Generics are a concept for allowing you to define type safe classes without…committing to actual data types at the time that you define the class itself.…The Generics help you to maximize code…reuse, type safety, and performance of your application.…As an example, in previous types of…collections that were non-generic you could store…objects or different data types within some…of the collections in the .NET framework.…